-A detailed guide to the five-step HPHT process that transforms a lock of hair into a certified, lab-grown diamond — created in approximately 50 days at our Auckland studio.
+A detailed guide to the seven-stage process that transforms carbon from a hair sample into a lab-grown diamond — coordinated through Silmaril, with specialist HPHT growth completed by our lab partners in China.

-The moment your sample arrives at our Auckland facility, it is logged and assigned a unique biological Life-ID.
-This identifier accompanies your material through every subsequent stage — carbon extraction, growth chamber, cutting, and delivery.
+The moment your sample is received by Silmaril, it is logged and assigned a unique biological Life-ID.
+This identifier accompanies your material through every subsequent stage, including transfer to our specialist HPHT lab partner in China, carbon extraction, growth, cutting, setting, and delivery.

 Your hair is immediately placed in its own dedicated, labelled container.
 It will never share space with another person's or animal's material for the entire duration of the process.

-Each stage of your order is photographed and tagged to your Life-ID — creating a complete visual chain of custody from intake through to the finished diamond.
-Milestone photographs are available to you on request.
+Each stage of your order is documented with photos and milestone video where available, then tagged to your Life-ID — creating a visual chain of custody from intake through shipping handover, China lab growth, cutting, setting, and delivery.

 Hair is composed largely of keratin — a fibrous protein whose molecular structure is built on a carbon backbone.
 Through a controlled thermal and chemical process, we break down the keratin chains and isolate the carbon.

 One chamber.
 One guest.
 Always.
-No other material enters the chamber alongside your loved one's carbon.
+No other customer's material is processed in the chamber alongside your loved one's carbon.
+Lab handover, chamber loading, rough stone recovery, and milestone progress are included in the photo and video record where available.

 The raw diamond is removed from the chamber — rough, unpolished, and already unmistakably a diamond.
 It is assessed for quality, then passed to a skilled lapidary for cutting and polishing.